mtlynch/mtlynch.io/_pages/book-reports.md

 * [Amazon link](https://amzn.to/2x2sPT3)
 * [Full notes](/book-reports/fooled-by-randomness/)

-This is probably a book that was groundbreaking in 2004, but its ideas have permeated into the mainstream now.
-In 2018, the ideas don't feel novel or original. [*Thinking Fast and Slow*](https://amzn.to/2oXDdaZ) covers the same material with more depth and better writing.
+The book contains many interesting examples of common biases and logical fallacies but it's buried in a lot of bluster and fluff about how smart the author is.
+While it was likely groundbreaking when it was published in 2004, its ideas have since permeated into the mainstream.
+Reading it in 2018, the ideas don't feel novel or original. [*Thinking Fast and Slow*](https://amzn.to/2oXDdaZ) covers the same material with more depth and better writing.